-- Students enrolled in 3 Winter units and 9 Spring units will be considered "full time"
+Students enrolled in 3 Winter units and 9 Spring units will be considered "full time"

-- Students enrolled in 3 Winter units and 6 Spring units will be considered "3/4 time"
+Students enrolled in 3 Winter units and 6 Spring units will be considered "3/4 time"

-- Students enrolled in 3 Winter units and 3 Spring units will be considered "1/2 time"
+Students enrolled in 3 Winter units and 3 Spring units will be considered "1/2 time"

-Summer Pell Grants (for students paid "less than full time"' in either the Fall or Spring terms)
+Summer Pell Grants (for students paid "less than full time" in either the fall or spring terms)

 Students who have not been paid their full yearly Pell Grant amount for the academic year in the previous Fall and Spring terms may be eligible for a Summer Pell Grant.
-Enrollment level for Summer Pell Grants will be based on student's enrollment level on the District's first census day.
+Enrollment level for Summer Pell Grants will be based on student's enrollment level on the District's financial aid census day.

 However, the following students (with remaining Pell eligibility) will not qualify for a Summer Pell: